What REALLY Is Continuous Improvement in Aviation SMS?

-Key performance indicators (KPIs) are your primary weapons for demonstrating continuous improvement.
-Selecting KPIs is a process driven in response to your company goals and objectives.
-Goals and objectives will evolve and adapt in response to changing needs in your operations.
+Key performance indicators (KPIs) are among your primary tools for demonstrating continuous improvement.
+Selecting KPIs is process-driven in response to your company's safety goals and objectives.
+Goals and objectives will naturally evolve and adapt in response to changing environmental needs, both internal and external.

-So as long as the following two things are being done, KPIs should always reflect the most important areas of continuous improvement to your company:
+So as long as the following two things are being done, KPIs should always reflect the most important areas of continuous improvement for your company.
+These two things are:

-Of course, KPIs will be a small list of only core company safety performance monitoring.
-There will be other areas of your SMS program that need to be monitored as well, which are covered under other continuous improvement activities.
+Of course, the presence of carefully chosen KPIs reflects active organizational safety performance monitoring.
+There will be other areas of your SMS implementation that need to be monitored as well, which are covered under other continuous improvement activities.

 Continuous Improvement Activities

-Beyond selecting good KPIs, there are several other activities that help you track progress on continuous improvement.
-Some of these activities are:
+Beyond selecting good KPIs, several other activities help you demonstrate continuous improvement of the aviation SMS.
+Some of these activities include: